MRImagingLab/research/positions.md

 # Open Positions

-We welcome applications from candidates with expertise in image/signal processing, deep learning, MRI, or from those with an engineering background and a strong interest in these areas.
+We welcome applications from candidates with expertise in image/signal processing, deep learning, cardiac imaging, or from those with an engineering background and a strong interest in these areas.

 ### Current openings
 - **Postdoctoral Fellow** — AI-enhanced CMR